It is Tristar Marder III. I made it in September 2014.

 It is during the caterpillar tread assembling.
 This process was indicated after attaching a fender in the instruction manual, I decided firstly to wind the caterpillar up where the gap between the fender and guide wheels so small.

-Against the above comment, inside weathering was changed moderate in white after all.
+Against the above comment, inside weathering was changed moderately in white after all.
 Though it is hard to look with this photograph, I think it’s better.

 This sculptor is Mr. Hirano who is Japanese famous one.
 I like his figure, natural posing.
 They are a little smaller than Dragon Models figure that I often make.
 These Tristar figures are 49mm height so equal to 170cm.
 I think it’s shorter for a German soldier.
 If he is the Japanese soldier at this time, the height is matched.

-I took a three-color camouflage of dark yellow, dark green, the red brown this time.
-As for the Painting guide, the ratio of these three colors is around 4:3:3, On the main body and armor, dark yellow was base color, but almost areas are filled with dark green and red brown, I took these characteristic in mind and painted.
+I took a three-color camouflage of dark yellow, dark green, the red-brown this time.
+As for the Painting guide, the ratio of these three colors is around 4:3:3, On the main body and armor, dark yellow as the base color, but almost areas are filled with dark green and red-brown, I took these characteristics in mind and painted.